strauss/hornet-queen/README.md

     - `Long` and `Double`: 268,435,455
     - `UUID`: 134,217,727

+I got rid of the first disadvantage.
+Both implementations now use the mechanics the `ByteBuffer` is actually meant to be used for copying the content.

-I have plans to overcome both disadvantages, but they are currently not at the top of the priority list.
+I have plans to overcome the size limitation, this is currently not at the top of the priority list (see last section).

 ### List implementations